 The exact format of the YAML file depends on the provider you choose.
 Configuration examples and an up-to-date list of the storage types that Thanos supports are available here.

 Rolling this out has little to no impact on the running Prometheus instance.
 This allows you to ensure you are backing up your data while figuring out the other pieces of Thanos.

 If you are not interested in backing up any data, the

 --objstore.config-file flag can simply be omitted.

 The Sidecar component implements and exposes a gRPC Store API.
-The sidecar implementation allows you to query the metric data stored in Prometheus.
+This implementation allows you to query the metric data stored in Prometheus.

-Let’s extend the Sidecar in the previous section to connect to a Prometheus server, and expose the Store API.
+Let’s extend the Sidecar from the previous section to connect to a Prometheus server, and expose the Store API:

 Prometheus allows the configuration of “external labels” of a given Prometheus instance.
 These are meant to globally identify the role of that instance.
 As Thanos aims to aggregate data across all instances, providing a consistent set of external labels becomes crucial!

 Every Prometheus instance must have a globally unique set of identifying labels.
 For example, in Prometheus’s configuration file: